vanyasem/hackintosh-supermicro-kabylake/README.md

 You will also need to disable VT-D in UEFI settings.
 You can take a look at my UEFI settings in [this folder](UEFI_Settings/).

 After installing, you might be interested in [enabling secure boot](https://dortania.github.io/OpenCore-Post-Install/universal/security/applesecureboot.html#dmgloading).
-I have only tested the "Default" option.
+I have only tested the `x86legacy` option.

 You can also [disable on-screen logging](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/debug.html#config-changes) once you're sure that your system is stable.